brecke/2048/README.md

 # I wanna play with my dog

 I got you covered!
 Just launch another window and go to the same URL.
 Now you can all play!

+But how does that work? you ask.
+Good question.
+I'm not sure.
+I guess all players need to cooperate until near the end... by the time there's a tile > 1024 every player should start thinking about winning on their turn.
+Does that make any sense?
+I'm not sure either.

+# I can see obstacles in my way

+> I can see clearly now, the rain is gone
+> I can see all obstacles in my way
+> ...

+I digress.
+That's something I did to make things harder.
+I'm placing 3 obstacles randomly on the board placed to make everything harder.
+Not sure how much harder though.
+Good luck man.
+It should still be possible to win...

+...I think.